mlrun/mlrun/docs/projects/overview.md

 # Projects, Automation & CI/CD

 A Project is a container for all your work on a particular activity/application.
 All the associated code, functions, jobs/workflows and artifacts are organized within the projects.
-Projects can be mapped to `GIT` repositories which enable versioning, collaboration, and CI/CD.
+Projects can be mapped to `GIT` repositories or IDE project (in PyCharm, VSCode, ..) which enable versioning, collaboration, and CI/CD.
 Project access can be restricted to a set of users and roles.

 Users can create project definitions using the SDK or a Yaml file and store those in MLRun DB, file, or archive.
 Project definitions include lists of parameters, functions, workflows (pipelines), artifacts, and secrets.